Past Tense Spanish: All 4 Tenses and Conjugation Rules Explained

 The imperfect gives you the setting, the context, the mood.
 If you're painting a picture of the past, you're probably using the imperfect.

-Imperfect Conjugation
+Imperfect conjugation

 Good news: the imperfect has way fewer irregular verbs than the preterite.
 For -ar verbs like "hablar":